-United States Attorney William J. Hochul, Jr., is the United States Attorney for the Western District of New York.
-In this position, Mr. Hochul is responsible for overseeing the prosecution of any federal criminal case brought within the seventeen counties of Western New York.
+James P. Kennedy, Jr. is the Acting United States Attorney for the Western District of New York.
+In this position, Mr. Kennedy is responsible for overseeing the prosecution of any federal criminal case brought within the 17 counties of Western New York.
 The Office also represents the United States in all civil matters brought within this territory.
-President Obama nominated Mr. Hochul for this position in 2009, and the Senate confirmed unanimously in 2010.